 It does not support HSTS (HTTP Strict Transport Security) at this time, and also doesn’t provide support for custom rules.
 HSTS is a web server directive that tells user agents and web browsers how to handle its connection through a response header sent at the very beginning and back to the browser.

 The extension is available on the Zscaler website, and the download includes an installer.
 You’ll need to restart Internet Explorer to enable the extension.

 Disconnect is a browser extension that works on the major browser platforms (Chrome/IE/Firefox/Safari).
 The extension works to block web tracking, malware and “malvertising” while you roam the web.
 Disconnect also offers apps for Android and iOS devices.

 The Disconnect button sits in your browser’s toolbar and displays the total number of tracking requests from every page you visit.
-If the icon is green, it means all of the requests on a page have been blocked.
-If the icon is gray, it means some of the requests were not blocked.
+If the icon is green, it means the extension has blocked all of the requests on a page.
+If the icon is gray, it means the extension was only able to block some of the requests.

-Clicking the toolbar icon shows the type of requests that have been blocked, including advertising, analytics, social and content requests.
+Clicking the toolbar icon shows the type of requests that Disconnect has blocked, including advertising, analytics, social and content requests.

-Google, Facebook and Twitter are shown separately, allowing users to block or unblock a site with a click of the mouse.
-Users can also add websites to a blacklist or a whitelist to block or unblock all requests from a website.
+Google, Facebook and Twitter are shown separately, allowing you to block or unblock a site with a click of the mouse.
+You can also add websites to a blacklist or a whitelist to block or unblock all requests from a website.

 The Disconnect service is available in three levels of service:

-I have found the Disconnect browser extension is perfect for my needs, as I already have a favorite VPN I use to protect my internet connection.
+I have found the Disconnect browser extension’s basic plan is perfect for my needs, as I already have a favorite VPN I use to protect my internet connection.

 The DuckDuckGo website has long been an excellent way to prevent your search activity from the monitoring it is subject to when you use one of the big boys like Google or Bing.